jcerullo/HOTsource/README.md

 The end result of a standard apache installation is that the contents of the repository is loaded to a directory named /var/www/html/HOT.
 The HOT website is then executed from a browser with URL address https://yourdomain/HOT.

+To update the HOT source code in the Home Assistant add-on, simply copy the contents of the repository to /share/htdocs.
+Neither the HOT add-on nor home assistant require a restart after updating the source code.

 # **HOT Reference Library**
 This project started as an answer to the question of how HandsOnTechnology (HOT) members could best stay informed of each other's 3D printer purchases.